The inheritance of certain mutations of BRCA1 can make it much mo... | Channels for Pearson+

 Textbook QuestionTextbook Question

 The inheritance of certain mutations of BRCA1 can make it much more likely that a woman will develop breast or ovarian cancer in her lifetime.
-Can you say with certainty that a woman inheriting a mutation of BRCA1 will definitely develop breast or ovarian cancer in her lifetime?
-Why or why not?
+In addition to inheriting a BRCA1 mutation, what else must happen for a woman to develop breast or ovarian cancer?

 Verified Solution